kubemod/kubemod-docs/understanding-modrules/the-anatomy-of-a-modrule/match-section.md

 $.spec.template.spec.containers[*].name
 ```

-When this expression is evaluated against a `Deployment` resource definition whose specification includes three containers, the result of the evaluation will be a list of the names of those three containers.
+When this expression is evaluated against a `Deployment` resource definition whose specification includes three containers, the result of this `select` expression will be a list of the names of those three containers.

-For the purpose of performing matches, KubeMod converts the result of every `select` expression to a list of strings, regardless of what the type of the target field is.
+For the purpose of performing matches, KubeMod converts the result of every `select` expression to a list of strings, regardless of what the original type of the target field is.

 Here's another example: